 Credential rotation is the security chore everyone endorses and nobody schedules.
 A quarterly nag converts the policy document into an actual practice.

 Set this reminder on WhatsAppTo set an API key rotation reminder on WhatsApp, text NagMeLater "Remind me every 3 months to rotate API keys and review credential access", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 The standing security chore, scheduled.